sudip1234567890/hotel/README.md

-all pull requests will beaccepted
+all pull requests will be accepted